duncan-mayer/lackawanna_luzerne_nonprofits/README.md

 Some variables to note in the data

-Level1 indicates if the nonprofit is a founding or public charity, filer indicates if the nonprofit has filed tax documents in the past 2 years. zfiler indicates if they filed zero revenue nteefinal shows the NTEE classification (selected by the NCCS)
+level1 indicates if the nonprofit is a founding or public charity.

+filer indicates if the nonprofit has filed tax documents in the past 2 years.

+zfiler indicates if they filed zero revenue.

+nteefinal shows the NTEE classification (selected by the NCCS).

 =======